EKF-RS-64-1-20-Eff-Kp-2/post-app-frontend/README.md

 ## Public stats about the amount of packages received over time

 Users must be able to see the historical data about the amount of packages received per day.

+## Security

+### Administration

+The Administration part must be protected by a user based login.

+### Access to the app

+The app should not be accessible without any login and must at least be protected by `.htaccess` in order to hide away information that could be used to get any information about the unit.

+### Other functionality

+Other functionality should not be protected by any security.

 # Todo